Prothomaa/Analysis-and-Prediction-of-Student-Performance/README.md

-# Analysis-and-Prediction-of-Student-Performance-Using-Ensemble-Architecture
+# Analysis-and-Prediction-of-Student-Performance-Using-Machine-Learning
-Data mining project on student performance prediction based on Bangladeshi students
+Project on student performance prediction based on Bangladeshi students